 The history of the Chelsea club is very rich and long.
 Chelsea football remains at the highest level in the world.
 This fact is known to everyone.
 The Chelsea logo is well recognized not only in England but also throughout Europe, as the club has many world-class awards.
 It is an integral part of the team.

 Chelsea FC emblems have changed repeatedly, adapting to the fashion and tastes of the fans.
 Most of them depict a lion.
-This is a relatively late idea – it was presented only half a century after the foundation of the club.
+This is a relatively late idea – it was presented only half a century after the club’s foundation.

 1905 – 1952